We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 One of the things that makes this an ideal bike to start really getting into mountain biking is that many of the components are quality components, but not top of the line.

-The Deore drivetrain delivers Shimano’s well renowned shifting expertise in a reliable package that still keeps the overall cost of the bike low.
-The RockShox Recon Silver RL 29 provides a cushion to ride on in the front fork.
+The Deore drivetrain delivers Shimano’s well-renowned shifting expertise in a reliable package that still keeps the overall cost of the bike low.
+The RockShox Recon Silver RL 29 provides a cushion to ride on in the front fork with 130mm of travel.

 Easily adjustable to suit the amount of rebound any individual rider may be looking for while also being another component that is reliable but still doesn’t drive the overall price of the bike through the roof.
 Similarly, the RockShox Deluxe Select R that makes up the rear suspension is reliable, adjustable, and RockShox offers a wide array of upgrades.